-Most Sixth graders have never had a Humanities class.
-What is it?
-We think of it as the language, literature, history, art, music and philosophy that has to do with the human race.
+What are the Humanities?
+We think of it as the language, literature, history, art, music, and philosophy that has to do with the human race.

-In Sixth Grade Humanities, the focus is on the connection of these disciplines and choice.
-It is the year where you get to explore how reading, writing and history blend together.
+In 6th Grade Humanities, the focus is on the connection of these disciplines and choice.
+It is the year where students get to explore how reading, writing, and history blend together.

-Language Arts and History are kept fairly separate, but you are always using the skills you learn in one class for the other.
-For example, in a reading project based on Francisco Jimenez’ book The Circuit, you might look up some information about the lives of farmworkers in Coachella, California in order to write a letter to the Senator.
-Later, you will use the skills of internet research and note-taking again in order to get ready for your teaching lesson to Third graders about the benefits of shopping at a Farmer’s Market for History class.
+Language Arts and History are kept fairly separate, but students are always using the skills learned in one class for the other.
+For example, in a reading project based on Francisco Jimenez’ book The Circuit, they might look up some information about the lives of farmworkers in Coachella, California, in order to write a letter to the Senator.
+Later, they might use the skills of internet research and note-taking again in order to get ready for their teaching lesson to 3rd Graders about the benefits of shopping at a Farmer’s Market for History class.

 The year concludes with a research project called Proteus, where students learn to ask important questions, search for answers, and present their understanding through an essay and another method of their choosing, such as a podcast, an interpretive dance, a cooking show, a model of a Phoenician ship, or a board game.
 Proteus pulls together all of the work they have done to organize project work, research ethically, write well, revise, and present their understanding.

 Learn more about our Humanities program in the Curriculum Guide.